MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/questions/automate-android-nunit-test.md

 > [!NOTE]
 > This guide explains how to automate an Android
 NUnit test project, not a Xamarin.UITest project.
-Xamarin.UITest guides can be found [here](/appcenter/test-cloud/frameworks/uitest/android/).
+Xamarin.UITest information can be found [here](/appcenter/test-cloud/frameworks/uitest/android/).

 When you create a **Unit Test App (Android)** project in Visual Studio